gopibabus/DevTools/protocols/port.md

-# 🔥Port Forwarding
+# 🔥Port Forwarding - Expose Local Apps

 <img alt="port forwarding" width="800px" src="/assets/images/port_forwarding.png" />

-### 🤷‍♂️How to expose website running on our machine to internet?
+## ⚡How to expose website running on our machine to internet?

+### ❇Using Router/Modem

 ?> **NOTE:** For the Router and devices connected to Router have both internal and public ip addresses.